joszuijderwijk/personal-website/_pages/research.md

 #### Theses
 * [MSc thesis](https://studenttheses.uu.nl/handle/20.500.12932/44488) on interactive visualisation of multivariate spatiotemporal data; formalised a computational problem in glyph placement;
-* [BSc thesis](https://studenttheses.uu.nl/handle/20.500.12932/37208) on learnability of certain stress systems using pinciples and parameters.
+* [BSc thesis](https://studenttheses.uu.nl/handle/20.500.12932/37208) on learnability of certain stress systems using principles and parameters.

 ### Teaching
 I have been involved with the following courses at Utrecht University: